rositis/hierarchical_select/README.txt

 Description
 -----------
-This module defines the "hierarchical_select" form element, which is a much enhanced way for letting the user select an option in a hierarchy.
+This module defines the "hierarchical_select" form element, which is a greatly enhanced way for letting the user select items in a hierarchy.

 Hierarchical Select has the ability to save the entire lineage of a selection or only the "deepest" selection.
 You can configure it to force the user to